SButzbach07/Butzbach-Chat/README.md

 [Use Butzbach Chat (Development) on Replit](https://butzbach-chat-development.sbutzbach07.repl.co)

+Give Render a minute to wake up the chat app before using it.
+You'll know when it's ready when you see the welcome message.

 ## Features
 This project has many features available to everyone.
 * Command System: Use `/help` to list all available commands, or use `/help [command_name]` to see the command format, what the command does, and the number of arguments it takes.
 These commands are argument-sensitive.